campus-experts/discord-hackathon-template/README.md

 Invite the hackathon staff, speakers, mentors and sponsors to your server and assign them the role that suits them better.
 You can read more about the server roles in the [Template Structure](https://github.com/campus-experts/discord-hackathon-template#template-structure) section.

 ### Add sponsors
-In order to provide visibility to your sponsors, you can create a category for each of them.
-We added an example on how this will look like in the `Sponsor` category of the template.
-By default, there is no voice channel but we suggest that sponsors have the ability to open a support voice channel within their sponsor category to help out attendees or interact with them.
+To provide visibility to your sponsors, you can create a category for each of them.
+We added an example of how this will look like in the `Sponsor` category of the template.
+By default, there is no voice channel but we suggest that sponsors can open a support voice channel within their sponsor category to help out attendees or interact with them.

-To give sponosors permissions to open a voice channel in their sponsor category, you can either give the each individual member the `manage channels` permission in the category.
+To give sponsors permission to open a voice channel in their sponsor category, you can either give each individual member the `manage channels` permission in the category.

 ### 🤖 Bots
 Use the following bots to create your own custom commands and functionality.
 These bots will help you automate your event making it more interactive, easy to manage and fun!
 We highly encourage you to customize these bots to your event needs.